 Is Homeownership The Better Option For You?

-More than two-thirds of Australians polled in a recent Finder survey believe that the conditions are right to purchase a home – a level of confidence not seen since the start of the pandemic – and for good reasons.
+More than two thirds of Australians polled in a recent Finder survey believe that the conditions are right to purchase a home, which is a level of confidence that has not been seen since the beginning of the pandemic, and there are good reasons for this belief.

 It gives you a sense of security and freedom.

 When you own your own home, you have the peace of mind that comes with knowing that you won't have to worry about being kicked out of your residence as long as you keep up with your mortgage payments.

 You do not need to be concerned about any rent increases, changes in terms of your lease, or getting along with your landlord in any way.